 Fantasy has been a staple genre in bookstores all across the world.
-Yet, many people still wonder how fantasy books stack up against other literature genres when it comes to sales.
+Yet, many people still wonder how fantasy books stack up against other literature genres regarding sales.

 Many people fail to realize that although the print versions of fantasy books have been dwindling, the surge in fantasy e-book and audiobook sales has counterbalanced these effects.
-In order to fully understand how well fantasy books sell, we’ll need to delve into the numbers below.
+To fully understand how well fantasy books sell, we’ll need to delve into the numbers below.

 How Fantasy Book Sales Compare to Sales in Other Reading Genres

 From January 2018 to June 2018, fiction book sales were recorded to reach an approximate estimate of where each reading genre stood in relation to each other.
 The survey data has been outlined in the table below (source).

 From the data, you can see that the fantasy reading genre is not at the top of the list, but neither is it sitting at the bottom.
 Honestly, 2.96 million book sales are nothing scoff at, especially only halfway through the year.

 Another promising statistic that has recently come to light is the fact that fantasy and science fiction book sales have doubled since 2010, according to Forbes (source).
 This twofold increase in fantasy and science fiction book sales takes into account both print and digital copies of novels in these genres.

 These statistics show that there is still very much light at the end of the tunnel when it comes to fantasy books.
 It’s only a matter of putting a quality fantasy book at the forefront of the public’s eye.

 Factors That Influence How Well a Fantasy Book Will Sell